go-hack/go-hack-02-01-fundamentals/README.md

 ## Visual Studio Code
 This editor is by default a relative small editor that are made by Microsoft using Github Electron framework.
 It is liked by many for development in Go, which is the language we will be using.
-VS Code will help us in writing code, highlight errors, auto compleat things and so on.
+VS Code will help us in writing code, highlight errors, auto complete things and so on.
 While you can write code in any text editor, a good on can be of great help, especially in the beginning.

 ### Extensions
 VS Code comes quite bare, but can be augmented with extensions customizing your experience.
-For programming in go i recommend that you install the `Go` extensions by `lukehoban`.
+For programming in go I recommend that you install the `Go` extensions by `lukehoban`.

 So lets install some extensions..
 Install extensions by pressing `Ctrl+Shift+X` and search for `Go`, once find just click install, and your done.